aclark4life/blog-2017/now/index.rst

 - **Webmaster & Executive Committee Member** at Parkwood Residents Association
 - **Musician** at Headstraight

-If my activities or priorities change, I’ll update this page.
+If my activities or priorities change, I'll update this page.
 Last update was February 2016.

 (More here: http://nownownow.com/p/Qp3L)